International Travel Advisory Committee

 Should the travel advisory level fall to a 1 or 2, there is no need for an exception at all.
 The most updated restrictions on university-sanctioned travel are available on the current health advisories page on the Safety and Risk Management website.
 ITAC will alert travelers whose destinations’ travel advisory levels change.Should you wish to postpone travel more than three months beyond your original travel dates, and your destination country remains at the travel advisory level at which it was approved, please email ITAC@vcu.edu ideally three months before travel with details on any changes to the information that you submitted in your original petition, and we will consult our risk resources to determine if a re-review is necessary at that time.
 You will not need to resubmit the full petition again unless your travel plans or the risks in the destination have changed significantly.

-For more information on traveling abroad during the global pandemic, please visit the following:
+For more information on traveling abroad safely, please visit the following: